brendanjbaker/Schemer/README.md

 3_.sql                       # Update 3
 ```

-dbvm currently supports recent Postgres versions.
-Support for other database systems is possible -- submit a pull request!
+dbvm currently only supports Postgres servers.
+Support for other database systems is possible -- pull requests are welcomed.

 ## Installing dbvm